kashifliaqat/Data_Science_and_Machine-Learning/Supervised_Learning/README.md

 - Examples of classification problems include predicting whether an email is spam or not, predicting the species of a flower based on its characteristics, or predicting whether a customer will buy a product or not.

 ## Supervised Learning Models
-The following is the list of supervised algorithms developed and discussed in this repo.
+The following is the list of supervised learning algorithms developed and discussed in this repo.

 - [Perceptron](https://github.com/kashifliaqat/Data_Science_and_Machine-Learning/tree/main/Supervised_Learning/1_Perceptron)
 - [Gradient Descent](https://github.com/kashifliaqat/Data_Science_and_Machine-Learning/tree/main/Supervised_Learning/2_Gradient%20Descent)